mistersouza/ayrton-senna/README.md

 ## Credits

-_Indeed, I've been the lone architect behind the planning, design, and code, but I couldn't have pulled it off without some helping hands.
+● Indeed, I've been the lone architect behind the planning, design, and code, but I couldn't have pulled it off without some helping hands.
 And honestly, I wouldn't want it any other way.
 The collaborative spirit of programming is truly one of the things I cherish the most about this journey.

 ### Inpired by